 In August 2012, the Company's Board of Directors authorized a common stock repurchase program under which the Company may repurchase shares of its stock from time to time in its discretion, in the open market or otherwise, up to a maximum total repurchase amount of \$100 million (or such lesser amount as may be permitted under the Company's bank credit agreements).
-This program has been twice extended by the Company's Board of Directors and is currently scheduled to expire September 30, 2017.
-The Company repurchased approximately 120,000 shares for \$4.3 million in 2016, 517,000 shares for \$18.2 million in 2015, and 350,000 shares for \$12.0 million in 2014.
-At September 30, 2016 approximately \$50.4 million remained available for repurchases under the program.
+This program has been twice extended by the Company's Board of Directors and is currently scheduled to expire September 30, 2019.
+There were no share repurchases in 2017.
+The Company repurchased approximately 120,000 shares for \$4.3 million in 2016 and 517,000 shares for \$18.2 million in 2015.
+At September 30, 2017 approximately \$50.4 million remained available for repurchases under the program.